Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Results

-SRR-Net, which integrated multi-task learning for both strawberry and hand classes, was evaluated on the FaultData dataset for detection, segmentation, and ripeness estimation in Table. \ref{tbl-perception}.
-For bounding box prediction, SRR-Net achieved a precision of 0.895, recall of 0.813, mAP@50 of 0.884, and mAP@50-95 of 0.633 for strawberries, while for the hand class, the corresponding values were 0.972, 0.958, 0.977, and 0.788, respectively.
-In segmentation, SRR-Net reached a precision of 0.887, recall of 0.747, mAP@50 of 0.829, and mAP@50-95 of 0.448 for strawberries, and 0.974, 0.947, 0.964, and 0.655 for hands.
+SRR-Net, which integrated multi-task learning for both strawberry and hand classes, was evaluated on the FaultData dataset for detection, segmentation, and ripeness regression in Table \ref{tbl-perception}.
+For bounding box prediction, SRR-Net achieved a precision of 0.90, recall of 0.81, mAP@50 of 0.88, and mAP@50-95 of 0.63 for strawberries, while for the hand class, the corresponding values were 0.97, 0.96, 0.98, and 0.79, respectively.
+In segmentation, SRR-Net reached a precision of 0.89, recall of 0.75, mAP@50 of 0.83, and mAP@50-95 of 0.45 for strawberries, and 0.97, 0.95, 0.96, and 0.66 for hands.
+In ripeness regression, SRR-Net achieved a mean absolute error of 0.04, highlighting its advantage in accurately assessing strawberry ripeness levels.

 Compared with YOLOv11 and YOLOv11-seg, SRR-Net demonstrated comparable detection and segmentation performance across both classes, with minor variations in individual metrics.
-In detection, its recall for strawberries was slightly higher than YOLOv11, while the mAP values remained similar to YOLOv11-seg.
-In segmentation, SRR-Net showed a modest gain in recall over YOLOv11-seg, while maintaining comparable precision.
-These results indicate a balanced trade-off between precision and recall, with the segmentation branch preserving high precision and competitive recall, enabling reliable identification of strawberries and hands.

-In ripeness estimation, SRR-Net achieved a mean absolute error of 0.035, highlighting its advantage in accurately assessing strawberry ripeness levels.
-Regarding inference speed, SRR-Net reached 163.35 FPS, remaining close to the speed of YOLOv11-seg (167.89 FPS), demonstrating that the added ripeness estimation branch does not compromise real-time performance.

-Overall, these results suggested that SRR-Net maintained detection and segmentation performance on par with established baselines, while also demonstrating solid capability in ripeness estimation accuracy and inference speed.
-As an end-to-end multi-task visual perception framework, it effectively integrated detection, segmentation, and ripeness estimation, achieving a well-balanced performance across all tasks.
+Overall, these results suggested that even when simultaneously performing detection, segmentation, and ripeness regression on both the strawberry and end-effector categories, SRR-Net maintained its performance on par with established baselines.
+Furthermore, it demonstrated solid capability in processing speed, proving to be an effective, well-balanced, end-to-end multi-task visual perception framework.